Dangers of starting a fire deliberately

 - put out cigarettes and other smoking materials properly

-- never throw cigarette ends out of car windows
+- never throw cigarette ends on the ground or out of car windows

 - only use barbecues in designated and safe areas and never leave them unattended - keep children and ball games away from barbecues